DougAnderson444/piper/README.md

 After spending 20 years in the Navy, I moved around a lot.
 After missing a few importnant pieces of mail, and losing a few friends to phone number changes, I realized that I had no "personal RSS" feed to give out so that everyone could keep in touch with me.
 Also, in my 20 years of watching the internet, I saw company after company get gobbled up onyl to see their service disappear.

+I needed a data source that I owned, with an internet pointer to it, with personal APIs that I controlled and knew wouldn't go away with the latest acquisition.

 ## The Solution

 The solution is to have a browser based data feed that is 100% in control of the user.
 So that's what I built!